openbmc/phosphor-power/phosphor-power-sequencer/docs/powering_on.md

 ### Unable to read chassis power good signal

-`phosphor-power-sequencer` may become unable to read the chassis power good signal from the named GPIO due to:
+`phosphor-power-sequencer` may become unable to read the chassis power good signal from the named GPIO.

-- Hardware communication problems.
-- The `Available` property of the chassis changes to false.

 See [Monitoring Chassis Power Good](monitoring_chassis_pgood.md) for more information on how the error is handled.